A note on Talagrand's concentration inequality for empirical processes: Abstract

 \section{Abstract}

 In this paper we revisit Talagrand's proof of concentration inequality for empirical processes.
-We give a different shorter proof of the main technical lemma that garantees the existence of a certain kernel.
-Our proof provides the almost optimal value of the constant involved in the statement of this lemma.
+We give a different shorter proof of the main technical lemma that guarantees the existence of a certain kernel.
+Our proof provides an almost optimal value of the constant involved in the statement of this lemma.

 5mm